-It’s interesting to practice with and review their products because ATE sports brand is usually known for a couple of things when they come up in conversation.
+It’s interesting to use and review their gym equipment because ATE sports brand is usually known for a couple of things when they come up in conversation.

-1️⃣ They’re a lot of options with them to choose from.
+1️⃣ They’re a lot of barbell/ plate options with them to choose from.

-2️⃣ They’ve 20+ years of legacy in manufacturing almost all games equipment in India.
+2️⃣ They’ve 20+ years of legacy in manufacturing almost all sports equipment in India.

 3️⃣ Their equipment is usually very affordable.😃

-4️⃣ That a lot of their products tend to mimic and/or copy specs of IWF/ or IPF guidelines and the quality of what Rogue or Eleiko products deliver.
+4️⃣ A lot of their products tend to mimic and/or copy specs of IWF/ or IPF guidelines and the quality of what Rogue or Eleiko products deliver.

-👉 So whereas those products are really well known for being made in the USA, ATE Brand is known for providing a more affordable option in India, without compromising on Quality (that is our main focus here) where usually other sports brands couldn’t match.❌
+👉 So whereas those products are really well known for being made in the USA, ATE Brand is known for providing a more affordable option in India, without compromising on Quality (that is their main focus here) which usually other gym manufacturers couldn’t match.❌

 Therefore, it’s interesting to see them dipping their toes in the water to have some best India-manufactured pieces of gym equipment.

-Let’s find out what everything this bar has in it?
+Let’s find out what everything this weightlifting barbell has.